 Toad lilies don’t compete well with other plants, so keep their space weed-free.
 They don’t need fertilization, but a 3-inch layer of organic mulch will provide them a cool root run.

 Although toad lilies are relatively pest-free, slugs and snails do snack on the foliage.
 You can set out a piece of damp cardboard beside the toad lilies, where the pests will seek refuge during the day.
 Simply discard the cardboard with the unwelcome passengers attached.

 Try These Toad Lily Varieties

-New hybrids from innovators like Terra Nova Nurseries as well as previously undiscovered species are hitting the market every year as toad lilies grow in popularity.
-‘Amethystina’ bears tiny white blooms smothered with reddish brown spots.
-'Lightening Strike' pleases all summer long with a display of gold streaked foliage.
+New hybrids from innovators such as Terra Nova Nurseries as well as previously undiscovered species are hitting the market every year as toad lilies grow in popularity.
+‘Amethystina’ bears tiny white blooms smothered with reddish-brown spots.
+'Lightning Strike' pleases all summer long with a display of gold streaked foliage.
 ‘Angel’s Halo’ produces white flowers with a yellow throat over several weeks, a lovely addition to the moon garden.
-‘Eco Yellow Spangles’ is a late fall bloomer featuring red spotted yellow blooms.
+‘Eco Yellow Spangles’ is a late fall bloomer featuring red-spotted yellow blooms.
 ‘Miyazaki’ has an arching habit with white flowers covered with purple speckles that run together.
 ‘Snow Fountain’ is a prolific bloomer with pure white flowers.
 The weeping toad lily, Tricyrtis ishiiana, bears gold bell-shaped flowers that dangle rather than grow upright, in contrast to other toad lilies.
 For gardeners who love variegated foliage, the bold striping of 'Imperial Banner' will be a welcome shade garden addition.